ethereum/EIPs/EIPS/eip-###.md

     4. Gas savings design
        1. The uint64 of four timestamps variables in the struct of TimeProof are arranged consecutively in the struct as one uint256.
        2. The maximum value of Uint64 is 18446744073709551615 (584942417355 years), which is sufficient for saving the timestamp.
-       3. In three update functions, if the value ​​of the calldata and the parameter(URI or description or hashedproof) in the storage of tpNFT are both zero, the update will be skipped to save Gas and meet the needs of mint empty NFT.
+       3. In three update functions, if the value of the calldata and the parameter(URI or description or hashedproof) in the storage of tpNFT are both zero, the update will be skipped to save Gas and meet the needs of mint empty NFT.

 **ERC-165 Interface**
 We chose Standard Interface Detection (ERC-165) to expose the interfaces that a tpNFT smart contract supports.